dasmith2/davebase/README.md

     sudo apt-get update
     sudo apt-get install postgresql postgresql-contrib
-    # By default, Postgres tries to use a database user with the same username
+    # OK, I admit I'm a bit hazy on the details of users in Postgres.
+I think
-    # as you have logged into Ubuntu.
-I don't exactly remember how to do this.
+    # by default it tries to use a database user with the same username as the
-    # I think I end up fussing for a while every time I try.
-Something like...
+    # Linux user, so in my case, it made sense to create a database user named
-    postgres createuser
+    # dave and grant it permission on everything and use it to create the
-    # Then I think you have to set the password
+    # databases.

 Then go create a main/local_settings.py file and put something like this in it